CONCEPT ANALYSIS

 Favors depreciate slowly and appreciate under pressure.
 A water-share during a six-hour blackout in 2178 might settle a housing dispute in 2184.
 The exchange rate is social consensus โ€” no algorithm, no ledger, no appeals process.
 Disagreements about what is owed are resolved by the people who were there, which means the people who were there during blackouts accumulate judicial authority between them.

-Stored energy is the hard currency โ€” batteries, generators, hand-cranked cells.
-The Power Auction handles distribution during extended outages, converting physical watts into social standing with an efficiency that formal markets have never matched.
+Stored energy is the hard currency โ€” batteries, generators, hand-cranked cells. handles distribution during extended outages, converting physical watts into social standing with an efficiency that formal markets have never matched.
 The auction has no regulatory oversight, no licensing requirements, and no recorded instance of price gouging, a fact that three separate Nexus economists have described in classified memos as "anomalous" and declined to investigate further.

 What the Silence Reveals